-The Canadian Constitution Foundation appeared as an intervener at the Supreme Court of Canada on February 18, 2024 in the case R v Singer.
-The case is about the scope of the police powers, and in particular, the power to enter private property without a warrant under a doctrine called the “implied license.”
+The Canadian Constitution Foundation (CCF) intervened before the Supreme Court of Canada in R v Singer, arguing that police powers to enter private property without a warrant under the doctrine of “implied license” must be narrowly defined.

 Police search powers case (R v.
 Singer)